mrhue1/Ahk/README.md

 * Using QPDF via DLLCall

 Qpdf is available from its github releases page.
 I only tested it with https://github.com/qpdf/qpdf/releases/download/v11.9.1/qpdf-11.9.1-msvc64.zip.
 The qpdf dll was placed in the qpdf\ subfolder.

+mpdf.ahk is the updated code that use libmupdf.
+PDF loading should be twice as fast.
+Basic rotation and text copying is also included.
+If you want to build your own libmupdf.dll, you can download it from https://mupdf.com/releases.
+Build instructions are at https://www.codeproject.com/Articles/1190061/Compiling-MuPDF-DLL-to-Render-and-Edit-PDF-Documen.
+Basic text copying also added.